$499.00 $599.99 Buy It Now

 One of the key differences between mirrorless cameras and DSLRs is the autofocus system.
 Mirrorless cameras generally have faster and more accurate autofocus systems compared to DSLRs.
 This is because mirrorless cameras use on-sensor phase detection autofocus technology, which allows for quicker and more precise focusing.
 DSLRs, on the other hand, use a separate autofocus module that relies on a mirror to reflect light to the sensor, which can be slower and less accurate.

-See also Best nikon dslr camera case
+See also Best nikon dslr camera for enthusiast

 With advancements in technology, mirrorless cameras have been able to achieve impressive autofocus speeds and accuracy, making them ideal for capturing fast-moving subjects or shooting in challenging lighting conditions.
 Some mirrorless cameras even offer eye-tracking autofocus, which can automatically detect and focus on a subject’s eyes for sharp portraits.